aditya-karampudi/yolov2-detection/README.md

         o	add Windows system variable cudnn with path to CUDNN: https://hsto.org/files/a49/3dc/fc4/a493dcfc4bd34a1295fd15e0e2e01f26.jpg o	open \darknet.sln -> (right click on project) -> properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: CUDNN;

+## Training custom images in linux/windows
 Now we have the darknet installed in windows and linux.
 It is time to train custom images:

     The Yolo needs three types of files:
         1.)
 Images in the form of .jpg (if the images are in .png format open cmd in the folder and type ren *.png *.jpg) 2.)
 Object co-ordinates in the images in .txt format 3.)
 The train and test split file containing the names of images

+Images: It is said that for each class there must be atleast 2000 images for YOLO to train.
+One can also start with less images.

+Co-ordinates: We have to create a text file which should contain the class of the image, the xmin, ymin, xmax, ymax co-ordinates.

+    The repository consists of BBox multi-label folder which does the labelling part.
+        	In the repository go to BBox-Label/Images/001 and paste the images which you want to label 	Open the file boundaries.ipynb in jupyter notebook (use python 2.7) 	Execute the file and a new window comes up: